-However, years after the creation of the Council, and several major disasters after, it became apparent that the solution of creating a body composed of multiple offices of the government primarily responsible for disaster preparedness and response, was not optimal.
-Natural disasters have the capability to cause such farreaching and impactful consequences that it has become clear that a comprehensive, specialized, and focused approach is the only way to move forward from the effects natural disasters.
-It is only through the creation of a highly specialized government agency, with all its resources fully focused on its mandate, that the events of past disasters can be avoided.
+However, years after the creation of the Council, it became apparent that the solution of creating a body composed of multiple offices of the government primarily responsible for disaster preparedness and response, was not the best approach.
+Natural disasters have the capability to cause such far-reaching and impactful consequences that it has become clear that a comprehensive, specialized, and focused approach is the only way to move forward from the effects of natural disasters.
+As the country is known to be vulnerable to typhoons and other natural calamities, it is high time to continue to advocate for the creation of a new department that would focus on preparing for, addressing, and mitigating the effects of natural and human-induced disasters.